Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “The end goal for every event we attend is to earn leads,” said Jackie Lynch of Guidebook.
 “With this in mind, we focus on high-quality attendees who could potentially convert into leads.”
 Ricky Wolff of Markletic agreed, noting sales pipeline generated as their #1 KPI.
 “At the end of the day, you need to prove the ROI of your event investments.”

 “Qualified leads can be generated at events through booth check-ins, prearranged sales meetings, and the number of demos occurred,” explained Courtenay Worcester of EventGeek.
 “Be sure to mark the leads and accounts you met and engaged with at the event in your CRM so you can track how many deals and how much revenue resulted from it.”

 “An event marketing KPI that marketing teams should track is the number of booth visitors that convert into marketing qualified leads,” argued Tracy Staniland of Chisel AI.

-In addition to measuring the sheer number of leads generated, Mike Weimar of Iconic Displays recommended measuring the cost of those leads, too.
+In addition to measuring the sheer number of leads generated with a marketing reporting software, Mike Weimar of Iconic Displays recommended measuring the cost of those leads, too.
 “Lead generation is usually a top goal of every event, so my one favorite KPIs is lead total divided by total event cost.”

 “Although RSVPs and attendee figures are also important,” said Paige Sander of Salted Stone, “understanding post-event conversions will give your team a better idea of the success of an event.”